ThomasROBERTparis/BML_GVI/BayesianNN/README.md

+Additional hyperparameters from the student project are mentioned <span style="color:blue;">in blue</span>.

 # Generalized Variational Inference for Bayesian Neural Nets

 This code is a merged and strongly modified version of the code repos build by Li & Turner '16 and Hernandez-Lobato et al. '16.